Chymyst/chymyst-core/docs/README.md

 Unit tests include examples such as concurrent counters, parallel “or”, concurrent merge-sort, and “dining philosophers”.
 Test coverage is [100% according to codecov.io](https://codecov.io/gh/Chymyst/chymyst-core?branch=master).

-Performance benchmarks indicate that `Chymyst Core` can schedule about 10,000 reactions per second per CPU core, and the performance bottleneck is in submitting jobs to threads (a distant second bottleneck is pattern-matching in the internals of the library).
+Performance benchmarks indicate that `Chymyst Core` can schedule about 100,000 reactions per second per CPU core, and the performance bottleneck is in submitting jobs to threads (a distant second bottleneck is pattern-matching in the internals of the library).

-Known limitations:

-- `Chymyst Core` is about 2x slower than Jiansen He's `ScalaJoin` on the blocking molecule benchmark, and about 1.2x slower on some non-blocking molecule benchmarks.
-- `Chymyst Core` has no distributed execution (Jiansen He's `Disjoin.scala` is not ported to `Chymyst`, and probably will not be).
-Distributed computation should be implemented in a better way than posting channel names on an HTTP server.
-(However, `Chymyst Core` will use all cores on a single machine.)